Yathuwaran/TTK4145-Elevator/README.md

 Known bugs

- - [ ] Cab orders are sometimes executed by other elevators
+ - [x] Cab orders are sometimes executed by other elevators - FIXED
  - [ ] Some orders are weighed poorly, orders inefficient